 I am in the 8th grade attending a Public Middle School with placement in an AP programs as an A and A/B honor roll student.
 I have maintained the honor roll throughout my Elementary School years and on into Middle School.

-To be nominated for the Top 10 Gymnast of the Year is an honor .!!. " If you can believe it, then it is possible" My dream is to become an elite gymnast and earn a spot on a Division 1 College Team.
+To be nominated as one of Top 10 Gymnast of the Year in 2018 was an honor .!!. " If you can believe it, then it is possible" My dream is to become an elite gymnast and earn a spot on a Division 1 College Team.
 I understand the persistence and dedication this requires which I am willing to put in the work and time.
-Most of all I would like to Thank YOU for considering me as one of your nominees.
+Most of all I would like to Thank YOU for considering me as one of your nominees for GOTY 2019.
 Looking forward to an awesome season with my teammates who are my sisters!!!
-Just remember "Half of doing is believing that YOU can"
+Just remember "Half of doing is believing that YOU can".

 Gymnastics has been a key part of my life since I was three years old.
 Beyond gymnastics, it’s taught me life skills such as finding a love and passion for something, time management, setting and accomplishing goals, confidence and a responsibility for my own direction as a gymnast and person.
 I fell in love with the sport and started my gymnastics career at Bill Austin's Gymnastics in Sugar Land, TX.
 I spent the majority of my compulsory years at Iron Cross Gymnastics in Richmond, TX.
 After my level 6 season in 2011, I moved to Stars Gymnastics in Houston, TX and have been there ever since.